Heritage questions and answers

 What organisations have the legislation to protect heritage places?

-The Department of Environment and Heritage Protection, and Council are the only two organisations that provide Brisbane properties with legal protection.
+The Department of Environment and Science and Council are the only two organisations that provide Brisbane properties with legal protection.

 What is the difference between state and Council heritage listings?